USDA-ARS-GBRU/q2_itsxpress/README.md

 ## Installation
 ### Requirments/Dependencies

-In order to consider install ITSxpress-qiime2, it is required to install qiime2.
+In order to consider install ITSxpress-qiime2, it is **required to install qiime2.**

 Here is the installation page to [install qiime](https://docs.qiime2.org/2018.6/install/)

-Once qiime2 has been install, you can now install the dependices for ITSxpress.
+Once qiime2 has been installed, you can now install the dependices for ITSxpress.

 1. Add the bioconda channel to the qiime2.